djgroen/FabFlee/doc/Tutorial.md

 ### Installing Flee

-To install Flee on your local workstation, you need to clone the repository:
+To install Flee on your local workstation, you need to clone the Flee repository:
 ```
 git clone https://github.com/djgroen/flee-release.git
 ```